ForamUdani/Voice-Powered-QnA-model-using-Langchain/README.md

 4. index.html (Web Interface with Speech Input)
 This HTML file provides a user interface with a microphone button, a text area to display the transcribed query, and an area to show the model's answer.
-It also includes the Text-to-Speech (TTS).
+It also includes the Text-to-Speech (TTS) functionality.
 As the user speaks the query, the bot will speak the response along with the response display.

 How to Use: